rss2023/web-prod/_information/cfp.md

 layout: page
 title: Call for Papers
 description: Request for Participation
-invisible: true
 ---

-It's a pleasure to invite you to submit your best research to the 2021
-Robotics: Science and Systems Conference, a virtual meeting connecting researchers working on all aspects of robotics including scientific foundations, mechanisms, algorithms, applications, and analysis of robotic systems.
-The paper submission deadline is *March 1st*.
+We are pleased to announce the 18th edition of the Robotics: Science and Systems Conference to be held in New York City in summer of 2022.
+RSS is a single-track conference that connects researchers working on all aspects of robotics including scientific foundations, mechanisms, algorithms, applications, and analysis of robotic systems.
+The single-track format gives attendees an opportunity to see state-of-the-art research in all areas of robotics, and will consist of oral and poster presentations of accepted papers, invited talks, and panels.

-This, the 17th edition of RSS, will be the first time it has been planned to be virtual from the get-go.
-The conference will preserve the single-track format, and the final program will be the result of a thorough review process to give attendees an opportunity to see the most exciting research in all areas of robotics.
-Submissions will be evaluated in terms of their novelty, technical quality, significance, potential impact, and clarity.
-The program will include invited talks as well as oral and poster presentations of accepted papers.
-We will also continue the RSS tradition of vibrant, engaging, and trailblazing workshops across a diverse range of topics.
-(The workshop submission deadline is a fortnight after that for papers: March 15th.)
+The conference will preserve the RSS tradition of selecting excellent papers via a thorough and fair review process.
+Paper submissions will be evaluated in terms of their novelty, technical quality, significance, potential impact, and clarity.

-## Highlights of RSS 2021:

-* Rather than weathering virtual meetings as a mere stopgap, the intention is to embrace the new opportunities that they afford.
-The virtual format has the advantage of reaching a wider audience than ever before, including many who may have heard of RSS but never participated previously, or for whom travel is prohibitive.
-We will have a focus on making openly available and retaining resources (like recorded presentations, self-contained unabridged text) so that the event will be of value to our community for far longer than a single week in July.

-* A strong and wide-spanning set of [Area Chairs]({{site.baseurl}}/committees/pc) have agreed to serve in 2021.
-The process of handling papers will retain those traditional features of RSS which emphasize care and quality with a rigorous double-blind review process; we will continue the rebuttal format successfully introduced last time, with author rebuttals being directed to the ACs directly.

-* RSS will have a Best Paper Award, a Best Student Paper Award, and a Best Systems Paper Award.
-The latter is specifically dedicated to papers that pioneer novel robotic systems (e.g. hardware or mechatronics) or demonstrate novel behaviors on a robotic systems beyond what has been seen previously.
-Further, RSS 2021 will continue the Test of Time Award, along with the associated panel discussion.

-* The technical program will include single track oral and poster presentations of all accepted papers, as well as invited talks.
-Opportunities for virtual mingling and networking are planned (but you'll have to supply your own real coffee).
+RSS also features a series of vibrant and engaging workshops across a diverse range of topics.
+RSS workshops are a highlight of the conference and offer participants an opportunity to discuss bleeding-edge topics in depth with renowned experts.

 ## Important Dates

-* March 1st, 2021: Paper Submission Deadline
+* January 28, 2022: Paper Submission Deadline
-* March 15th, 2021: Workshop Submission Deadline
+* February 18th, 2022: Workshop Submission Deadline
-* April 5th, 2021: Workshop Acceptance Notification
+* March 4, 2022: Workshop Acceptance Notification
-* May 10th, 2021 Paper Acceptance Notification
+* April 15, 2022: Paper Acceptance Notification
-* July 12th - 16th, 2021 Virtual RSS 2021

-Submission information is available [here]({{site.baseurl}}/information/authorinfo/).
+* June 27 - July 1, 2022: RSS 2022, New York City, USA

+Detailed submission instructions will be made available at [http://roboticsconference.org](http://roboticsconference.org/) in December 2021.

 ## Subject Areas

-We're seeking high-quality research papers that introduce new ideas and stimulate future trends in robotics across a diverse range of areas.
-We invite submissions in all areas of robotics, including: mechanisms and design, robot learning, control and dynamics, planning, manipulation, field robotics, human-robot interaction, robot perception, formal methods, multi-robot systems, healthcare and medical robotics, biological robotics, mobile robotics.
+RSS seeks high-quality research papers that introduce new ideas and stimulate future trends in robotics.
+We invite submissions in all areas of robotics, including: mechanisms and design, robot learning, control and dynamics, planning, manipulation, field robotics, human-robot interaction, perception, formal methods, multi-robot systems, healthcare and medical robotics, bioinspired robots, and mobile robotics.

-*Also, we specifically encourage creative submissions that strike out in new directions and define new sub-areas.
-Excellence of ideas will be a central criterion for acceptance.*
+## Highlights of RSS 2022

+* After two years of virtual conferences due to the Coronavirus pandemic, RSS 2022 is planned as a hybrid conference with substantial in-person activities!
+We are closely monitoring the developing COVID-19 situation and will make further determinations about the distribution of in-person vs virtual activities as we get closer to the conference date.

+* The 2022 program committee consists of a set of Area Chairs with broad and deep expertise across all sub-disciplines of robotics.
+The review process will continue RSS's strong tradition in emphasizing care, quality, fairness, and rigor.
+Reviews will be double-blind, and authors will be allowed to submit a rebuttal to the reviews.
+Author rebuttals will be directed to the ACs and considered during the program committee meeting.

+* To encourage a more balanced consideration of "systems" papers, additional review criteria have been introduced that ask reviewers and Area Chairs to gauge the potential impact of a paper on deployed robotic systems.
+See the Open Letter from the Program Chair for more information about the rationale for this change.

+* RSS maintains a strong on-going relationship with top robotics journals and authors have been invited in the past to submit papers to IEEE Transactions on Robotics (T-RO), and to special issues of the International Journal of Robotics Research (IJRR) and Autonomous Robots (AuRo).

 {% comment %}
 During submission, please mark 1 primary and up to 2